-This Risk Dashboard based on Solvency II data summarises the main risks and vulnerabilities in the European Union insurance sector through a set of risk indicators of the third quarter of 2019.
-This data is based on financial stability and prudential reporting collected from 96 insurance groups and 2843 solo insurance undertakings.
+This Risk Dashboard based on Solvency II data summarises the main risks and vulnerabilities in the European Union insurance sector through a set of risk indicators of the fourth quarter of 2019 complemented with market data and other available information.
+Solvency II data is based on financial stability and prudential reporting collected from 96 insurance groups and 2837 solo insurance undertakings.

-- Reference date for company data is Q3-2019 for quarterly indicators and 2018-YE for annual indicators.
-The cut-off date for most market indicators is beginning of January 2020.
+- Reference date for company data is Q4-2019 for quarterly indicators and 2018-YE for annual indicators.
+The cut-off date for most market indicators is end of March 2020.

 - Risk Levels are based on a 4-level scale from Low (green) to Very high (red).
 Risk trend reports the quarter on quarter variation of the risk based on a 5-level scale from Substantial Decrease to Large Increase.